kumarjaikishan/Accusoft/README.md

 - **Year-wise Reporting:** Review yearly expenditure.
 - **Ledger-wise Reporting:** Detailed ledger-wise reporting for a more granular view.

-## Dependencies
+## Technologies and Dependencies

-This project uses the following dependencies:
+This project leverages the power of:

 - [React](https://reactjs.org/): A JavaScript library for building user interfaces.
 - [Vite](https://vitejs.dev/): A fast, opinionated frontend build tool.